-A profile of each Director is contained in the Directors' Profiles on the Company's website at www.lcg.properties
+A profile of each Director is contained in the Directors' Report.

 Statement on Independent Professional Advice

 If requested by a Director, the Company will pay for independent professional advice for a Director in the discharge of their duties provided that the prior approval of the Chairman is obtained.